improving-minnesota/react-redux-workshop/labs/content/labs/05-forms.md

 };
 ```

+* We're simply checking that we have values for a few fields.
+Formik will automatically call this as the user inputs data and will reflect those errors back to the user via our **FieldWrapper** components.
-* We're simply checking that we have values for all the fields.
-Our other handler functions will update the state appropriately as the user changes field values.
-But what if the `EmployeeForm` is being used to edit an existing employee?
+* Until now we've assumed that the user is creating a new employee record.
+What if the `EmployeeForm` is being used to edit an existing employee?
 * We already know that this component can receive an `employee` in its props, what we need to do is update the form to reflect that employee's values.
-* The `Formik` components gives us the `initialValues` hook to do this.
+* The `Formik` component gives us the `initialValues` prop to do this.
 Replace the empty declaration you currently have with the following:

 ```jsx
 initialValues={ {